How the EPA’s Plan for Battery Recycling Could Change the Future

 To find a solution, the EPA requested public commentary and will supply a progress report to congress within the next year.
 Already, industry experts are weighing in on what can be done to optimize the process.
 Here are some of the suggestions that have been put forth.

-If your business needs to recycle its electronics, Secure Enterprise Asset Management (SEAM) is here to help.
-We specialize in data shredding, electronics recycling, and more.
-To date, we are the only certified provider in North Dakota and South Dakota.
-Check our website or reach out to us directly for more information.
+If your business needs to recycle its electronics or batteries, Secure Enterprise Asset Management (SEAM) is here to help.
+We specialize in data shredding, electronics recycling, battery recycling, and more.
+To date, we are the only certified provider in the Dakotas (North Dakota and South Dakota).
+Contact us to safely recycle your batteries today!

 SEAM provides IT recycling and data destruction services including onsite shredding and hard drive wiping to South Dakota, North Dakota, Minnesota, Iowa, and Nebraska.